-The Khadas Tea is a slimline portable amp and DAC that fits discreetly on the back of your iPhone or Android device.
+In this review, we listen to the Khadas Tea, which is a slimline portable amp and DAC that fits discreetly on the back of your iPhone or Android device.
 It is priced at $199.99.

-Disclaimer: The Khadas Tea sent to us is a sample in exchange for our honest opinion.
+Disclaimer: This was sent to us as a sample for our honest opinion.
+Headfonics is an independent website with no affiliate links or services.
 We thank the team at Khadas for giving us this opportunity.

-To read more about other Khadas products we reviewed on Headfonics click here.
+To read more about other Khadas products we covered before on Headfonics click here.

 The Khadas Tea tonal balance leans towards being more energetic and engaging, only lacking in the last bit of overall texture and resolution.
 This is a great option for longer listening sessions, particularly with less demanding loads such as IEMs.

-Although Khadas started as a company that mainly manufactured single board computers, the release of their DAC board, called the Khadas Tone Board brought them to the attention of many audiophile and audio reviewers.
+Although Khadas started as a company that mainly manufactured single-board computers, the release of their DAC board, called the Khadas Tone Board brought them to the attention of many audiophiles and audio reviewers.
 In 2020, Khadas released the Tone2 Pro, a more polished desktop DAC/Amp which we reviewed early last year.

 This time, Khadas developed a DAC/Amp that’s designed for portable applications with the very unique-looking Khadas Tea.
 With the track record of their 2 previous products, I’m hoping that they can bring the same level of quality to a fully portable solution.